-The Company is not subject to any material externally imposed capital requirements or covenants other than the obligation to incur eligible expenditures with respect to the flow-through shares issued (refer to subsequent events below) and Policy 2.5 of the Exchange which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of December 31, 2014, the Company believes it is compliant with Policy 2.5.
+The Company is not subject to any material externally imposed capital requirements or covenants other than the obligation to incur eligible expenditures with respect to the flow-through shares issued and Policy 2.5 of the Exchange which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
+As of December 31, 2015, the Company believes it is compliant with Policy 2.5.

-There were no changes in the Company's approach to capital management during the year ended December 31, 2014.
+There were no changes in the Company's approach to capital management during the year ended December 31, 2015.